Steven-Dawson18/lake-district-cycling/README.md

 * Layout problems on the home page and where to ride page were identified and corrected.
 To position text next to the pictures I initially used position in css, however this left a large space between pictures.
 To correct this I removed the position and used the Float element which worked well.
 * I found an unresponsive picture on the About Us page when testing in the Developer Tools.
 To correct this I changed the size of the picture from pixles to a peercentage.
 * The video link from youtube on the homepage was unresponsive.
 To correct this I changed the size from pixles to percentage.
+* The three route images on the home page are not centered when viewed on a mobile device.
 ---

 ## Testing <a name="testing"></a>